 - Statistics / Weather / Helpful Links

 Looking for Beltzville Lake cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 The Pennsylvania Pocono Mountains are spectacular for many reasons, and Beltzville Lake is one of them.
 Located in the southern foothills of these famous Pennsylvania mountains, Beltzville Reservoir is home to spectacular vistas and myriad activities.
 In a mountain setting like that of the Poconos, it’s more common to see water in the form of a rushing brook, or perhaps a waterfall emerging from a rocky face.
 Finding a large body of water is rare and none is more rare than the Beltzville Lake.
 Built by the Army Corps of Engineers to control flooding and to provide for recreation and water supply in the Lehigh Valley, the 949-acre reservoir calls visitors like a welcoming beacon.
 Although the Army Corps of Engineers controls the dam, they have leased control of the recreational areas to the State of Pennsylvania in order to maximize use of the lands and water for the enjoyment of the public.